Content Analytics: Top Questions, Tools, and Metrics

 There’s a type of marketing strategy that more than 70% of marketers are investing in: content marketing.

-HockeyStack unifies your content marketing, product marketing, sales, and revenue data in customizable dashboards that you can set up without any coding knowledge.
+HockeyStack is an analytics and attribution tool for SaaS companies.
+This tool unifies your content marketing, product marketing, sales, and revenue data in customizable dashboards and reports that you can set up without any coding knowledge.
 You can see each blog post’s and traffic source’s MRR, build marketing funnels to understand your conversion rates better, outline your ideal customer profiles by looking at your Buyer Persona, and do all of this without the presence of cookies.

 While most tools with a wide range of functions have complex onboarding processes and steep learning curves, HockeyStack is completely no code & requires no setup.
 You can start using the tool and uncover valuable insights on the day you first log in.
 It’s also possible to integrate HockeyStack with Hubspot, Stripe, Mailchimp, Pipedrive, Paddle, etc. with one click.
 Many SaaS companies have data on multiple platforms, so these integrations make using the tool much more straightforward.

 - Create dashboards using all metrics you can think of

 Using HockeyStack, you can unify product, marketing, revenue, and sales data in one dashboard to create custom dashboards.
 Creating a dashboard doesn’t require any coding knowledge or setup.

 - Understand which content drives revenue

 HockeyStack is the only tool that allows you to understand which content brings you the highest quality leads in terms of product engagement, MRR, expansion revenue, and more.
 Its unique content marketing attribution features make it a sought-after solution for content teams that need to prove their performance in the customer journey.